Cornell-MAE-UG/sp26-portfolio-Eva-O-lab/_projects/2026-nutcracker-analysis.md

 MA = \frac{L_{handle}}{L_{jaw}}
 $$

-The greater the ratio between L_{handle} and L_{jaw}, the less force input needed fron the user.
+The greater the ratio between $$ L_{handle} $$ and $$ L_{jaw} $$, the less force input needed fron the user.
 However, the required length of the tool is greater.

 For the linear actuator design,

 ## Nutcracker Design and usability discussion

 ![Nutcracker diagram](/assets/images/nutcracker.png)

+## Usability of linear actuator nutcracker
+The addition of the linear actuator makes the overall design much wider, but not much longer.
+This iteration is much more accesible in design, seeing as it does not rely on variable human grip strength.
+With the guarenteed input force from the linear actuator, this version will reliably crack macademia nuts for any user.